Trump celebrates ‘strongest’ U.S. with military flyovers, patriotic revelry

 A rousing rendition of the “Battle Hymn of the Republic” and a flyover from the Blue Angels capped it off, wowing the crowd.

-Mr. Trump’s July 4 spectacular had generated controversy for weeks.
+Mr. Trump’s Fourth of July spectacular had generated controversy for weeks.

 There were practical concerns, such as whether local streets could sustain heavy tanks.
 It’s also unclear how many millions the spectacle will cost in the end — though no matter the number, some felt it was inappropriate to bill taxpayers for what they viewed as a vanity project.